sinapinto/tfwm/README.md

 * windows changing focus ordering when switching workspaces
 * "XIO: fatal IO error..."

 Any contributions are welcome.
-Feel free to open a pull request, or open an issue if you find other bugs.
+Don't hesitate to open a pull request, issue, etc.

 Author
 ------